randust/tp/docs/UserGuide.md

 ### 💲Setting Monthly Budgets: `/budget`
-Sets a monthly budget limit, and warnings will be generated when the budget limit is exceeded or almost exceeded (10% short of being exceeded).
+Sets a monthly budget limit which will be the default for each month.

 **Format**
 ```